 - Increasing your capacity (by writing faster or adding writers to your team so that you can take on more clients).

-The possibilities are really endless!
-Over my six years in business, I’ve done pretty much everything from handling a few blog post clients on a part-time basis, to running an agency with seven writers working underneath me, to working full-time for a former freelance client who hired me on as an employee.
+The possibilities are really endless.
+Since I started my business in 2007, I’ve done pretty much everything from handling a few blog post clients on a part-time basis, to running an agency with a team writers working underneath me, to working full-time for a former freelance client who hired me on as an employee.